MAHcodes/xerolinux.xyz/src/content/AnnouncementsContent.md

 #### - No more "Monthly" ISOs :
 <br />

 As of now, release schedule will switch to **"Quarterly"** as in every 3 months.
 No more monthly ISOs.
-In case of delays, for whatever reason, we will let you know...
+In case we change our mind, for whatever reason, we will let you know...

 Thank you all for your continued support ;)